Security Alert: ASUS Computer Users Affected by Auto-Update Computer Virus

 #3.
 Run a scan of your entire computer ASAP

 Run a complete scan of your computer to see if the ASUS installer created any trouble or deployed other Trojans throughout your system.
-You can use our Thor Premium solution free trial; you have 30 days of free use so there’s plenty of time to secure your system before the trial expires.
+You can use our EDR Solution free trial; you have 30 days of free use so there’s plenty of time to secure your system before the trial expires.

 #4.
 Use a trusted Software Patching Manager

 Instead of the ASUS Live Update facility which you just uninstalled, use a trusted software patching manager to keep everything inside your computer up to date.
 Lagging behind on updates for your apps and software is a major security liability since that’s the entry ticket for most malicious actors.
 Our Thor Free product can help you manage your software updates from one single dashboard.
 It runs silently and automatically in the background, and it’s free forever.